lookingNatural/hello-world-Natural/README.md

 - Step 3: Install the Software AG Designer IDE
 - Step 4: Still remember the steps from the video tutorial regarding the usage of Cheatsheets ?!

-    Sample "Hello World" code in Natural...
+    [Motivation]Sample "Hello World" code in Natural...

         - WRITE "Hello World"
         - END
     And that's it !

-    - No problem, if you don't, just have a look here-->
+    - Just have a look here to quickly launch the cheatsheets from Eclipse -->
       - Run the Software AG Designer application on your computer
       - Go to the Eclipse menu `Help` --> `Cheatsheets`
       - Select the `Adabas and Natural Hello World` from the options